shorepine/amy/README.md

 make && picotool load amy_example.elf && picotool reboot
 ```

-To build an example of AMY using ESP-IDF for ESP32 variants (without Arduino, supports multi-core), try to follow the steps in [Alles Flashing](https://github.com/bwhitman/alles/blob/main/alles-flashing.md#set-up-esp-idf) to set up your system with ESP-IDF 5.1-rc2 and building [Alles](https://github.com/bwhitman/alles) for your board.
+To build an example of AMY using ESP-IDF for ESP32 variants (without Arduino, supports multi-core), follow the steps in [Alles Flashing](https://github.com/bwhitman/alles/blob/main/alles-flashing.md#set-up-esp-idf) to set up your system with ESP-IDF 5.1-rc2 and building [Alles](https://github.com/bwhitman/alles) for your board.

-## Using AMY in Python
+## Using AMY in Python on any platform

 You can `import amy` in Python and have it render either out to your speakers or to a buffer of samples you can process on your own.
 To install the `libamy` library, run `cd src; pip install .`.
 You can also run `make test` to install the library and run a series of tests.

-## Using AMY in other software
+## Using AMY in any other software

 To use AMY in your own software, simply copy the .c and .h files in `src` to your program and compile them.
 No other libraries should be required to synthesize audio in AMY.
 You'll want to make sure the configuration in `amy_config.h` is set up for your application / hardware.